Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsection testmanual_3_7 Marking required output

-To check expected output which must be obtained as a result of a test for it to be considered correct, add REQUIRED statement for each specific message.
+To check the obtained test output matches the expected results considered correct, add REQUIRED statement for each specific message.
-For that, the following statement should be added to such a test script:
+For that, the following statement should be added to the corresponding test script:

 ~~~~~
 puts "REQUIRED ListOfPlatforms: RegularExpression"